aklump/web_package/README.md

 4. At this time there is no support for alphanumeric versions (beyond the prefix) such as `1.0-rc1`, `1.0-alpha2`, etc.

+##About the .info File
+Web Package looks for a file with the .info extension and will use that for storing the meta data about your project.
+If none is found, then `web_package.info` will be created.
+You may configure the actual filename in the config file e.g. `info_file = some_other_file.info` if these first two options do not work for you.

 ##Beginning A New Project
 1. In this example you see how we being a new project called example, initialize the git repository and start with a version number of 0.1
 1. Had you wanted to start with version 1.0, then you would have used `bump major`; and if you had wanted to start with version 0.0.1 you would have used `bump micro`.